PHPfanatic/cakemarketing/README.md

 This project is a psr-4 compliant implementation of the Cake Marketing API. ([Getcake](http://getcake.com/)).

 Because of some inconsistencies in the Cake Marketing API not all functions will be supported.
 This implementation breaks the Cake Marketing
 API into individual classes that follow their naming convention.
-Currently listed as:

-* Track
-* Accounting
-* Add
-* Addedit
-* Auth
-* Export
-* Edit
-* Get
-* Reports
-* Signup

-Currently if you need functionality from multiple classes, you will need to implement them independently.
+Cake Marketing API supports Soap 1.1, Soap 1.2, GET and POST.
+This project uses HTTP GET for each call.
+Use caution in requesting large data sets, if you are unable to retrieve data because of OOM errors consider using row limiters with row start.

 ## Getting Started